 I took a plane in a July morning from Berlin to Bologna, and then the regional train to the east coast, in Rimini, a resort popular among locals.
-In the afternoon I was already under the Italian sun, renting a chair at a sandy beach and finalmente, swimming in the Adriatic Sea.
+In the afternoon I was already under the Italian sun, renting a chair at a sandy powder soft beach and finalmente, swimming in the Adriatic Sea.

 Followed by a stroll in the old town, passing by the museum dedicated to film director Federico Fellini, born in Rimini.
 Not before I checked in a hotel surrounded by chestnuts.
 And than stopped at Casina del Bisco for a traditional piadina, with a typical cheese of this Italian region, squacquerone.